reportaman/CFLA/README.md

 # CFLA
 CFLA stands for "Collective Friendliness License Addendum"

-It aims to be a concise ethical (friendliness) addendum to existing open-source licenses.
+It aims to be a concise ethical (friendliness) addendum to existing open or closed-source licenses.

 Currently it is in its version 1.0 state.
 In future another version might be made available if there is a compelling point made from community.